 Over the course of two days, children will be encouraged to process their grief and to learn healthy ways of coping with their loss.
 The primary goal during this weekend will be to provide children the opportunity to meet others who have experienced a death and to share and normalize their feelings.
 Activities will focus on memorializing their special person, self-care techniques, building relationships and having fun.
-Parents and guardians are strongly encouraged to attend an adult program, which will be taking place concurrently on Sunday, July 15, 2018.
+Parents and guardians are strongly encouraged to attend an adult program.

-For more information visit: http://seasonsfoundation.org/camp-kangaroo As space is limited, registration forms must be received by June 15, 2018.
+For more information visit: Please contact Luisa Kcomt at 847-692-1000 or email her at: LKcomt@Seasons.org.
+As space is limited, registration forms must be received by June 2019.
 After we receive the form, a member of our staff will be contacting the family to schedule an in-home interview.
 Parents/guardians will be asked to complete a Bereavement History Form and participate in the in-home assessment visit.

 Location: Sweden, Maine

 Ages Served: Girls 8-16